fercevik729/STLKER/README.md

 ## Current Features
 * Utilizes a unary and streaming gRPC microservice as well as a RESTful one
-* JWT authentication and cookies
+* JWT authentication and HTTP cookies
 * Extensive use of GORM to interact with a sqlite database
 * Redis Caching
 * Test cases